ZoeLeBlanc/is578-intro-dh/_materials/intro_data_work/02-intro-data-cleaning.md

 ```

+<div class="notice--info">⚡️ I have filmed the remainder of the tutorial and posted the video here since we did not complete everything during class <a href="https://mediaspace.illinois.edu/media/t/1_4itob4ov">https://mediaspace.illinois.edu/media/t/1_4itob4ov</a>.
+Please reach out on Slack if you have any questions or difficulty watching the video</div>

 #### VLOOKUP and Google Sheets Documentation

 As ChatGPT explains briefly, `VLOOKUP` is a built-in function that stands for "Vertical Lookup" and exists in most spreadsheet software.
 It searches for a value in the first column of a table range and returns a corresponding value from another column in the same row.
 Essentially, VLOOKUP helps in cross-referencing data.
 The function can be immensely valuable when trying to integrate information from different tables or datasets based on a common identifier.